 The traffic is coming from which website.
 In other words which online campaigns are bringing maximum traffic to your website?
-Are they the social media campaigns or the local searches?
+Are they social media campaigns or the local searches?

 How are keywords working for your website?
 It is important for you to know how the keywords are working on your website.
-Google analytics gives information about every keyword used, not just about the top keywords used.
+Google Analytics gives information about every keyword used, not just about the top keywords used.